Be sure to scroll down... there may be more than one question on this page!

 With the exception of a few commercial-type filters, you can't clean most filter cartridges well enough to make the effort worthwhile.
 Though you could rinse off the coarser particles, the clogging of the filter is accomplished by the finer particles which become embedded into the filter medium and are essentially not removable.

 I suggest changing the filter more often than you do if you notice a drop off in water pressure... the benchmark indicator for filter replacement.
-If you find that you need to use lots of cartridges, see if you can get a discount on a case of them from your local supplier.

 Your problem is not uncommon with well systems, especially newly drilled ones.
 The process of drilling produces large amounts of sandy rock "grit"... the color of which depends on your local strata… e.g. the composition of the bedrock.
 The well diggers flushed out most of the grit in the well before it could be certified as a domestic water supply.
 Though the grit is most likely non-toxic (only testing can determine this for sure), large quantities of grit entering your pipes will clog faucet aerators, damage faucet shutoffs and wreck your dishwasher, washing machine and toilet inlet valves.